foliovision/fv-wordpress-flowplayer/readme.txt

 On the right side of this screen, you can see the current visual configuration of flowplayer.
 If you click Apply Changes button, this player's looks refreshes.

 == Upgrade Notice ==

 = 2.1.16 =
 * Feature - Added support for audio!
 Just put your MP3, OGG, or WAV into your shortcode.
+* Feature - Added a function to report video not playing to Foliovision.
+Thank you for letting us know what videos don't play for you in our player.
+* Fixes for RTMP parsing - please check your RTMP videos after upgrade.
+* Upgrade to latest Flowplayer version - 5.4.3

+= 2.1.16 =
+* Feature - Added support for audio!
+Just put your MP3, OGG, or WAV into your shortcode.